CFTV-DT

-CFTV-DT, virtual channel 34.1 (UHF digital channel 30), is a low-powered community television station licensed to Leamington, Ontario, Canada.
+CFTV-DT (channel 34) is a low-power community television station in Leamington, Ontario, Canada.
 The station is owned by a local non-profit consortium known as Southshore Broadcasting.
 CFTV-DT's transmitter is located on South Talbot Road in Cottam, Ontario.

 CFTV-DT's signal reaches as far as Harrow, Tilbury, and the village of South Woodslee in the town of Lakeshore.
 The station is available in the Leamington area on Cogeco digital cable channel 100 and Gosfield North IPTV channel 34, and nationwide on Bell Satellite TV channel 586.
-Currently, viewers in Windsor are unable to view the station as the over-the-air signal is too weak to be received in the city nor is the station available on cable.
+Currently, viewers in Windsor and Detroit are unable to view the station as its over-the-air signal is too weak to be received in these areas nor is the station available on cable.

 History

 The station was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) in 2003.
 On March 8, 2006, the Windsor Star stated that CFTV would begin regular transmissions on March 9, 2006, at 6:00 p.m.
 In the March 17, 2006 edition of the Windsor Star, it was confirmed that Leamington Municipal Council had allocated $12,000 per year to broadcast council meetings on the station.